 The speed and manoeuvrability of a board with twin fin technology gave Richards a secret weapon for competitive surfing during 1978 and 1979, and was directly responsible for him securing his first world championship in 1979, and subsequently in 1980, 1981 and 1982.
 After the 1979 world championship tour win, he put the shaping career on hold and concentrated on following the world championship tour to try to win back to back world titles.

 After the fourth win in 1982, Richards retired from competing full-time, retreating back to Newcastle, where he shaped boards and worked in his surf shop.
 He continued to compete in selected events until 1986, again mainly in Hawaii, Japan and Australia.

 In 1985, Richards arrived back on the surfing scene, on the Hawaiian north shore for the Billabong Pro.
 He dominated the early rounds at Waimea and finished the job at Sunset.
 The next season, at nearly 30 years of age, he won it again.
 In the world’s most challenging arena, he met the alleged new guard and gave them a clinic.
 It was a perfect encore.

 Richards still runs the family surf shop in Newcastle, and is a masterful shaper.
 He returned to competition in 2001 to claim victory in the World Masters Championships over 40 division in Ireland, taking down all his old foes and inching ever closer to Slater, the only person with more world titles.

-In 1994 Richards was awarded the Medal of the Order of Australia (OAM) for his service to surfing.
+1994: Awarded the Medal of the Order of Australia (OAM) for services to surfing